Manufacturing and Prototyping

 Where production access is appropriate, those materials can be shared selectively on request.

-Why This Boundary Exists
+Why The Boundary Exists

 Keero Bot follows a deliberately balanced release model: